mrpudn/panki/README.md

 is very flexible - if the basic project structure is too simple for your needs, please see the [`examples/`] directory for example project structures and the [Configuration] section for more information about configuring your project.

-If you would like to convert an existing deck or group of decks into a panki project, please see the [Converting an Anki Package] section.

 ## Getting Started